What is a Professional Employer Organization (PEO)?

-PEO stands for professional employer organization.
-During your research, you may have heard PEO services referred to as co-employment, business process outsourcing, or HR outsourcing.
-According to the definition provided by the National Association of Professional Employer Organization’s (NAPEO) definition, “PEOs enable clients to cost-effectively outsource the management of human resources, employee benefits, payroll, and workers’ compensation.”
-The PEO industry has been around for 30+ years, with more than 700 PEOs nationwide.
-PEOs operate in every state and provide services to 208,000 small and mid-size businesses, employing more than four million people.
+A professional employer organization, or PEO, is referred to as a co-employment relationship, business process outsourcing, or HR outsourcing.
+According to the definition provided by the National Association of Professional Employer Organizations (NAPEO), “PEOs enable clients to cost-effectively outsource the management of human resources, employee benefits, payroll, and workers’ compensation.”
+The PEO industry has existed for over 30 years and has over 500 PEOs nationwide.
+PEOs operate in every state and provide services to 200,000+ small and midsize businesses, employing more than 4.5 million people.

 Partnering with a PEO means businesses can delegate some of their employer responsibilities, streamlining their HR operations.
-PEOs assume tasks such as processing payroll, ensuring HR compliance, handling employee benefits, and more (please view a more comprehensive list of what PEOs can do for your business below).
+PEOs assume tasks such as processing payroll, ensuring HR compliance, handling employee benefits, and more.
 Although PEOs help alleviate some employer responsibilities, businesses ultimately manage important hiring and firing decisions.
 A PEO aims to optimize employer procedures so that companies save time and resources to focus on core business operations, such as building an effective team and growing profits.

-PEO Services: What PEOs Can And Can’t Do For Your Business
+What PEOs Can and Can’t Do For Your Business

 If you’re concerned that working with a PEO means you’re going to lose control of your company, you’re not alone.
 The reality is that you will never lose control of your business when you hire a PEO.
 In fact, a PEO will help you make more informed HR decisions that will make your business stronger.